 Chapter 8: Student Discrimination

 Vanderbilt University is committed to encouraging and sustaining a learning and work community that is free from prohibited discrimination, harassment, and retaliation.
-In compliance with federal law, including the provisions of Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendment of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990,the ADA Amendments Act of 2008, Executive Order 11246, the Vietnam Era Veterans Readjustment Assistance Act of 1974 as amended by the Jobs for Veterans Act, and the Uniformed Services Employment and Reemployment Rights Act, as amended, and the Genetic Information Nondiscrimination Act of 2008, Vanderbilt University does not discriminate against individuals on the basis of their race, sex, sexual orientation, gender identity, religion, color, national or ethnic origin, age, disability, military service, covered veterans status, or genetic information in its administration of educational policies, programs, or activities; admissions policies; scholarship and loan programs; athletic or other University-administered programs; or employment.
+In compliance with federal law, including the provisions of Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, the ADA Amendments Act of 2008, Executive Order 11246, the Vietnam Era Veterans Readjustment Assistance Act of 1974 as amended by the Jobs for Veterans Act, the Uniformed Services Employment and Reemployment Rights Act, as amended, and the Genetic Information Nondiscrimination Act of 2008, Vanderbilt University does not discriminate against individuals on the basis of their race, sex, sexual orientation, gender identity, religion, color, national or ethnic origin, age, disability, military service, covered veterans status, or genetic information in its administration of educational policies, programs, or activities; admissions policies; scholarship and loan programs; athletic or other University-administered programs; or employment.
 In addition, the University does not discriminate against individuals on the basis of their gender expression.

 Scope of Policy

 This policy sets forth the specific types of conduct that are prohibited, as well as the resources and support services available to Vanderbilt community members who have been affected by conduct prohibited under this policy.
-Vanderbilt encourages everyone affected by discrimination, harassment, and/or retaliation, as defined in this policy, and everyone who suspects or witnesses such conduct, to report it and to seek help and support from available resources.
+Vanderbilt encourages everyone affected by discrimination, harassment, and/or retaliation as defined in this policy, and everyone who suspects or witnesses such conduct, to report it and to seek help and support from available resources.
 Note that sexual harassment and other forms of sexual misconduct are addressed in Chapter 7, “Sexual Misconduct and Intimate Partner Violence.”
 The University will take prompt and effective action to address allegations of discrimination, harassment, and/or retaliation and to resolve reports in a timely and fair manner.

 This policy outlines the procedures that apply to allegations of prohibited conduct involving discrimination, harassment, and/or retaliation involving students, as defined in the Jurisdiction section of Chapter 3 of the Student Handbook.
-It is applicable to all members of the Vanderbilt community, including student organizations, with respect to conduct that occurs on campus and conduct that occurs off campus, including conduct in connection with University programs or activities or that otherwise interferes with or limits the ability of a member of the community to participate in or to receive benefits, services, or opportunities from the University’s programs or activities, regardless of whether the complainant is an affiliate of the University.
+It is applicable to all students in the Vanderbilt community, including student organizations, with respect to conduct that occurs on campus and conduct that occurs off campus, including conduct in connection with University programs or activities or that otherwise interferes with or limits the ability of a member of the community to participate in or to receive benefits, services, or opportunities from the University’s programs or activities, regardless of whether the complainant is an affiliate of the University.
 This policy applies to all reports of discrimination, harassment, and retaliation made on or after the effective date of this policy.
 If the alleged discrimination, harassment, or retaliation occurred before the effective date of this policy, applicable definitions of misconduct in University policies in existence at the time of the report will be used to the extent they conflict with definitions of terms in this policy.

 [ Back to Top ]